Types of Claims

-A personal injury claim is simply a way of describing any ICBC claim where you have a right to compensation as a result of an injury caused by an at-fault motorist.
+A personal injury claim is simply a way of describing any ICBC claim where you have a right to compensation because of an injury caused by an at-fault motorist.
 You are not entitled to a personal injury claim if you are at fault for the accident.

-As a result of your injuries, a number of heads of damages may be available to you, depending on the seriousness of your injuries.
+Because of your injuries, several heads of damages may be available to you, depending on the seriousness of your injuries.
 The heads of damage that may be available include:

-For a detailed discussion on each head of damage that may be available to you, please refer to the Heads of Damages section of this website.
+For a detailed discussion on each head of damage that may be available to you, please refer to the Heads of Damages section of this book.

 Whiplash injuries are the generic word for an injury to your soft tissue (tendons, muscles and ligaments) caused by a sudden acceleration deceleration force.
 Typically, most whiplash injuries are caused by rear end collisions.

 The unfortunate part is that most soft tissue injury claims are inherently subjective in nature.
-That means that there are not a lot of physical signs (herniated disc, broken bones, etc.) to support that an injury has occurred.
+That means that there are not a lot of objective signs (i.e. herniated disc, broken bones, etc.…) to support that an injury has occurred.
 Rather, much of the injury is based on what you may be telling your doctor or therapist about your pain from the injury.